hoangduytranuk/blender_manual/blender_docs/manual/glossary/index.rst

    Bevel
       The operation to chamfer or bevel edges of an object.

-   BU
-   Blender Units
-      Internal units used by Blender, equivalent to meters.
-Often abbreviated to "BU".

    Bone
       The building block of an :term:`Armature`.
-Made up of a :term:`Head`, :term:`Tail` and :term:`Roll Angle` which define a set of local axes and a point of rotation at the :term:`Head`.
+Made up of a :term:`Head`, :term:`Tail` and :term:`Roll Angle` which define a set of local axes and a point of rotation at the Head.

    Boolean
       A type of logic dealing with binary true/false states.